DISCLAIMER: READ FIRST.

-Spencer nods continuing his review, "I feel it's safe to say you can become a fully registered architect, I will be giving high recommendations to do so."
-He rose from his chair and leans across the desk shaking Teddy's small hand, his large hand enveloping hers.
+“And last, but not least, you passed the Architectural Practice examinations, with flying colours.
+I received confirmation on Friday evening.”
+Spencer grins continuing his review, "I feel it's safe to say you can become a fully registered architect."
+He said as he rose from his chair, and leaning across the desk, he shakes Teddy's small hand.
+His large hand enveloping hers.
 "Congratulations, Teddy."

 "Thank you, Spencer, I wouldn't have made it this far without you as my mentor."
-Teddy beams shaking his hand excitedly.
+Teddy beams, her grin mirroring Spencer’s as she’s shaking his hand excitedly.

 "No, no way.
 I assure you."
 Spencer disagrees modestly, "it was all you.
 You worked extremely hard and showed dedication; that's what got you here.
 I only guided you along the way.
 Now get back to work!"
 He jokes chuckling.

-Teddy skips back to her desk where her co-worker Emily Smith sits behind her desk, wry amusement dancing through her dark eyes.
+Teddy skipped back to her desk, to see her co-worker Emily Smith’s, dark eyes smiling up at her.
 "What?
 I'm just euphoric."

 "You got the 'fully registered' speech I see."
-Emily grins jumping out of her chair hugging her tightly.
+Emily grins and jumps out of her chair, hugging her tightly.
 "Congratulations."

-Remaining in high spirits and not wanting it to end, Teddy’s day flies by and decides a night of celebration is in order with the girls.
-She sets a plan in motion for a night out in the city with dinner and dancing, the next question was where?
+Teddy continued to be in high spirits for the remainder of her day, and not wanting the feeling to disappear, she decides on a night of celebration with the girls.
+She sets a plan in motion for a night out in the city, with dinner and dancing.
+The next question on her mind, was where?
 Melbourne was a city well known for never sleeping, even this early in the week.
+The options were endless.

 Even though the sun had finally come out, as Teddy left work behind for the day, she found herself pulling the denim jacket tighter around her body, trying to keep warm from the cold chill still lingering in the air.
-As she reached her car, she stops, hearing the clang of a glass bottle being knocked over and rolling over the concrete floor.
-The loud nose reverberating around the near empty car park.
-Teddy’s heart pounds, and her head swivels, trying to peer around the dimly lit garage, with her eyes darting to the darkened corners, “hello, is anyone there?”
+As she reached her car, she stops, hearing the clang of a glass bottle being knocked over, and rolling over the concrete floor in the underground garage.
+The loud noise reverberating around the near empty car park.
+Teddy’s heart pounds, and her head swivels around the dimly lit garage, towards the darkened corners.
+“Hello, is anyone there?”

-Her nerves shattered, and her heart still pounding by the close encounter with the stranger, Teddy heads straight for the fridge needing a glass of wine to hopefully calm her nerves.
-She glances at the clock over the glass as she sculls the wine, the time telling her everyone should be home shortly, giving the opportunity to ask them about dinner.
-Now feeling a little calmer than when she arrived home, Teddy dashes to her bedroom and has her shower before they do, and use all the hot water.
+Her nerves shattered, and her heart still pounding by the close encounter with the stranger, Teddy heads straight for the fridge, needing a glass of wine to hopefully calm her nerves.
+She glances at the clock over the glass as she sculls, the time telling her everyone should be home shortly, giving her the opportunity to ask them about dinner.
+Now feeling a little calmer than when she arrived home, Teddy dashes to her bedroom and has her shower before they do - and use all the hot water.

-After a long luxurious shower, Teddy smiles and giggles when she can hear loud, rambunctious laughter coming from the kitchen, a dead give-away her roommates are now home.
+After a long, luxurious shower, Teddy smiles and giggles when she can hear loud, rambunctious laughter coming from the kitchen.
+A dead give-away her roommates are now home.
 Her sister Scarlett being the loudest of course.
-Picking up her silk nightgown and slipping it on, Teddy wanders out greeting them all cheerfully, "hello there, girls.
+Picking up her long silk nightgown and slipping it on, Teddy wanders out and greets them all cheerfully, "hello there, my roomies.
 How was your day?
-But, before you answer, I have some exciting news I am bursting at the seams to share, and I was hoping we could go out to celebrate if you're all up for it?"
+But, before you answer, I have exciting news and I am bursting at the seams to share.
+And I was hoping we could go out to celebrate if you're all up for it?"

 "Well, what's the news?"
 Scarlett huffs impatiently.

 Laughing at her sister's impatience, Teddy's smile grows wider, "today, was the best day ever, just like I predicted this morning miss grumbles!
-Spencer Hughes, my boss, finally informed me that I am to become a fully registered architect!"
+Spencer Hughes, my boss, finally informed me that I am now a fully registered architect!"

 “That's fantastic news, Teddy!”
 Poppy squeals embracing her best friend, immensely pleased for her, "what you have worked so hard for all these years, has finally paid off."